-the number of adolescent women and young girls who have completed at least the primary package of DREAMS services/interventions within the past six months at Q2 or 12 months at Q4.
-This is the DREAM indicator that is reportable to DATIM.
+which tracks HIV prevalence among adolescent girls and young women.
+This is the DREAM indicator that is reportable to Data for Accountability, Transparency and Impact Monitoring (DATIM).
 It is a percentage indicator, with composite elements for the numerator and denominator.
 Patient-level DREAMS systems are